CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### SinglePlayer Placeholders
+These placeholders translate to the `&SERVER&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

+You can configure these Sub-Placeholders within the `Status Messages->SinglePlayer Message` setting.

 *   `&IGN&` - Your Minecraft Username
 *   `&TIME&` - The Current World Time
 *   `&MODS&` - The Number of Mods currently in your Mods Folder